mtiutin/trusted-setup-ceremony/README.md

 2. Push this initial setup to the repository
 3. Regular verification helps ensure the integrity of each contribution
 4. Monitor the verification summary table for any failed verifications

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This repository is heavily borrowed from the [WJ's multisetups repository](https://github.com/privacy-scaling-explorations/multisetups).
+We would like to express our gratitude to Wei Jie Koh (WJ) for their significant contribution to the zero-knowledge community and for developing the original codebase that made this trusted setup ceremony possible.